arturkw/dev-notes/kafka/Exam notes.md

 - primitive types: `bytes`, `string`, `null`, `boolean`, `int`, `long`, `float`, `double`
 - required fields: `fields`, `name`
 - following message schema formats are supported: `JSON`, `Avro`, `ProtoBuf`
+- Schema Registry schemas are stored in the **__schemas** topic

+## Schemas compatibility types
+- `FORWARD` or `FORWARD_TRANSITIVE` schema evolution: There is no assurance that consumers using the new schema can read data produced using older schemas.

 ## Consumer
 - when a `consumer` wants to join a group, it sends a `JoinGroup` request to the `group coordinator`